yamukha/BLE-NRF51822-LBS-ANDROID/README.md

 Hardware:
-- noname nRF51822 board from Aliexpres (with redefined pin for LED and button): - $15
+- noname nRF51822 board from Aliexpress (with redefined pin for LED and button): - $15
 - JLink from Aliexpress: - $13
 - Android device with BLE support (tested on LG L90)
 - Linux PC (i.e. Ubuntu)